Beginner Recipes for Your Junior Chefs

 Place a little sauce on the chicken tenders, and top with the shredded provolone and Parmigiano in the oven or broiler to melt the cheese and then serve.
 Coat the hot, cooked pasta lightly with sauce, then do.
 Enjoy!

 If you do want to content a sweet tooth, try making the Craisy Oatmeal Cookies, an easy-to-make dessert that does not require you to roll out or shape the dough.
 Form the coconut-studded oat-and-dried-cranberry mixture into balls, and bake them for mere minutes.
+For more simple and fun recipes to try with your kids, check out Basic 101 Easy Recipes for Young Chefs.

 How To: